For Whom the Bell Tolls (film): Restoration

 The film was originally released in a roadshow format, at 170 minutes (not counting intermission).
-For re-release, it was trimmed to 134 minutes, and it was not seen at its full length until the late 1990s, when it was archivally restored to 168 minutes.
-This restored version is the one that has been released on DVD.
+For re-release, it was trimmed to 134 minutes, and it was not seen at its full length until the mid-1990s, when it was restored to almost original duration.
+A 166-minute version was released on VHS in 1995.
+A 168-minute version has been released on DVD.
 The restoration was photochemical, not digital, and the titles and some of the scenes in the early reels are slightly to significantly out-of-register.

 Reception

 For Whom the Bell Tolls was the second-highest-grossing film of 1943, earning $6.3 million in distributor rentals in the United States and Canada.
 A re-issue in 1957 earned an additional $800,000.
 When adjusted for inflation and the size of the population when released, it ranks among the top 100 popular movies of all time at the domestic box office.

-For Whom the Bell Tolls holds a 64% rating on Rotten Tomatoes based on fourteen reviews.
+For Whom the Bell Tolls holds a 69% rating on Rotten Tomatoes based on 16 reviews.
+Review aggregation website Metacritic, which uses a weighted average, assigned the film a score of 68 out of 100, based on 10 critics, indicating "generally favorable" reviews.